breez/breez-sdk-docs/src/notifications/ios_service.md

 In Xcode add a new Target to your application:
 1. In the menu `File > New > Target...`
 2. Select `Notification Service Extension`
-3. Give the name `NotificationExtension`
+3. Give the name `NotificationService`

-This should create a new target with a bundle identifier like `com.example.application.NotificationExtension` and a folder in your application called `NotificationExtension`.
+This should create a new target with a bundle identifier like `com.example.application.NotificationService` and a folder in your application called `NotificationService`.

 ## Identifiers